aws-samples/aws-hpc-tutorials/content/04-serverless/06-slurm-lambda-config/06-config2.md

 +++

-Now we will configure the timeout for your function, it is the time after which it will be declared failed.
+Now you will configure the timeout for your function, it is the time after which it will be declared failed.

 1. Click on **Edit** in the **Basic settings**.
 They are located below the **Environment variables**.
 ![Lambda Create Function](/images/serverless/lambda-create7.png)